Ancient Poliochni in Lemnos

 According to mythological accounts, Lemnos was said to have been inhabited and reined over by Amazon-like female warriors.
 Legend tells that when Jason and his Argonauts made a stopover at Lemnos on their way to Colchis in pursuit of the Golden Fleece, they received a warm welcome from the ladies and their queen Hypsipyle.
 This myth is regarded as pointing to the matriarchal character of society then prevalent on the island.

 One ancient settlement excavated in Poliochni is thought to have surpassed all other contemporary towns, being twice the size of the renowned Troy.
-Poliochni during the Early Bronze Age consisted of a main thoroughfare crisscrossed by secondary roads at right angles, with little areas at the crossings that had wells and drainages.
+Poliochni during the Early Bronze Age consisted of the main thoroughfare crisscrossed by secondary roads at right angles, with little areas at the crossings that had wells and drainages.
 The uniformly large spacious houses of the town were set out in blocks along the North-South thoroughfare.
 The houses were built attached to each other, which shows the lack of social differences, a common characteristic of the matriarchic society.

-The town was surrounded by 5m high stone wall that had slots for the archers who were probably Amazon females.
+The town was surrounded by a 5m high stone wall that had slots for the archers who were probably Amazon females.
 Rock engraving portraying a female archer wearing a headdress of animal skin and holding a bow can still be seen there.
-Resulting from the valuable treasures excavated at Poliochni, the inhabitants of the town must had been immensely wealthy.
+Resulting from the valuable treasures excavated at Poliochni, the inhabitants of the town must have been immensely wealthy.